Combat Barriers to Confident Ageing

 Social connection, together with participation in meaningful activities and leisure pursuits, gives us purpose, self-value and strengthens our resilience to accept and adapt to change

-Loneliness and social isolation can occur at any time for many reasons, including loss of personal relationships and connections
+Loneliness and social isolation can occur at any time for many reasons, including loss of personal relationships, connections, loss of purpose and self worth.

 The difference between Loneliness and Being Alone